AishaniGupta/virtual-dom-diaries/Chapter-2-Igniting-our-app/Notes.md

 ## npm & Project Initialization

-* **npm (Node Package Manager)** is the default package manager for Node.js and is used to install and manage dependencies.
+* **npm** is the default package manager for Node.js and is used to install and manage dependencies.
 * Initialize project:

   ```bash